DanielShteinbok/HTN2020_CANSOFCOM_Video_Analysis/personal_notes.md

 pretrained network.
 So far, I have some code (I think) in [my fork of darknet](https://github.com/DanielShteinbok/darknet), see in particular the modified version of `examples/detector-scipy-opencv.py`.

+TODO as of now:
+* write a python script to read my video file frame-by-frame from OpenCV's VideoCapture
+* add some stuff to shove each thing through YOLO
+	* `generate_sec_conf()` based on gaussian distribution/bounding boxes etc?
+* figure out if there are new objects
+* add something to make the stuff into, like, a csv format
+* dump the csv-formatted stuff to console
+* dump the csv-formatted stuff to *not* console (e.g. a `.csv` file??)
+* parse the csv??